waterlinked/examples/README.md

 Parse NMEA sentences (GGA/HDT) from either UDP or Serial and send to Underwater GPS kit to use as global reference system instead of the on-board
 GPS and IMU.
 The Underwater GPS kit must be configured to use "External" GPS / Compass.

+NOTE: If you just want NMEA input/output with easier installation take a look at: https://github.com/waterlinked/ugps-nmea-go

 ### About getposition.py

 Example of how to get both global (lat/lon) and relative position (x,y,z) from the Water Linked Underwater GPS.